Mohammad Malkawi

-General officer Mohammad Youssef al-Malkawi (محمد يوسف الملكاوي moˈhɑːmed ˈjuːsef mælkaʊi, born on 10 November 1943) is a Jordanian military officer and politician.
+General officer Mohammad Youssef Al-Malkawi (محمد يوسف الملكاوي, /apc/; born 10 November 1943) is a Jordanian military officer and politician.
 He served as the King's chancellor and as chairman of the Joint Chiefs of Staff of the Jordanian Armed Forces from 18 July 1999 to 5 March 2002.
 Following King Abdullah's accession after the death of King Hussein, al-Malkawi assumed command of the Jordanian Army.
 He has held several senior posts in the armed forces and government and is a member of the Jordanian Senate.

 Al-Malkawi is from Mansoura in the Malka area of Irbid Governorate in northern Jordan.
 He joined the Jordanian Armed Forces (Arab Army) in 1963.
 Over his career he participated in the Six-Day War, the Battle of Karameh in 1968, Yom Kippur War, and the Dhofar War in Oman.

 Early life

 Mohammad al-Malkawi was born on 10 November 1943 in Malka, Jordan.
 He received his early education at the Mansoura town school.
 On 23 October 1963 he enlisted in the Jordanian Armed Forces (Arab Army) and entered the Royal Military College.
 He graduated in November 1965 with the rank of lieutenant and served as a company commander in the Special Operations Forces.